amnh-sciviz/amnh-sciviz.github.io/_projects/vr_weevil.md

 ### AR Shark

-Working with CT scans of a mako shark and consulting directly with Museum scientists John Maisey and John Denton, we produced an animated, interactive digital asset for the Hall of Biodiversity to augment the mako shark model hanging overhead.
-We developed versions for Microsoft’s Hololens (a headset) and Google's Tango (a tablet).
+Working with CT scans of a mako shark, we produced an animated, interactive digital asset to augment the mako shark model hanging overhead in the Hall of Biodiversity.
+We developed versions for Microsoft’s Hololens (a headset) and Google’s Tango (a tablet).
+More recently, we used this digital asset to produce a finished product, an <a href="https://amnh-sciviz.github.io/ar-explorer/" target="_blank">AR mako shark</a> featured in the Museum’s Explorer app.

 <video src="/assets/video/arshark.mp4" muted autoplay loop controls></video>